alnbvy/Caltech_Birds_Object_Detection/README.md

-# Classification and object localization of the handwritten digits
+# Object detection of birds

 ## Table of Contents
 * [General Info](#general-information)